rileymcdowell/ps2-to-usb/README.md

 Last, the SendUSB function from usbSender.cpp writes the current translated USB Usage Codes to the teensy USB port, and flickers the teensy LED during the write operation to USB.

+### That's a ton of files, which ones are unique to this project?

+The following files were created to enable this project:

+1. main.cpp
+2. keymap.cpp/h
+3. keyState.cpp/h
+4. translator.cpp/h
+5. usbSender.cpp/h
+6. ps2host.cpp/h
+7. flags.cpp/h
+8. constants.h
+9. scancodes.h
+10. ps2\_codes.ods